Open WRE Agent Tool — belief intake, conflict review, and repair

 A longterm view

-Competing ethical theories can climb toward the same summit from different sides.
+Competing ethical theories can climb toward truth from different sides.

 As Derek Parfit suggested, routes differ, intermediate judgments diverge, and local views conflict.
 Yet sustained reflection can reveal convergence on deeper truths.